mattermost/docs/source/install/setting-up-local-machine-using-docker.rst

 Updating Docker Preview
 -----------------------

-To delete your existing Docker preview and run a new version, run the following commands:
+You update your Docker preview instance, you must first stop and delete your existing Docker preview by running the following commands:

 .. code:: bash

    docker stop mattermost-preview
    docker rm -v mattermost-preview

+Once the container is stopped and deleted, you can run a new version of the container.

 Accessing Your Container
 ------------------------

-To access a shell on the container, run the following command:
+To access a shell inside the container, run the following command:

 .. code:: bash